-Disability & Vocational Rehabilitation Evaluations in Davie and Wellington
+Disability & Vocational Rehabilitation Evaluations in Davie, Wellington and Palm Beach Gardens

 We offer a variety of assessment and testing options for you, based on your needs.
-We complete the psychological testing within our office in Davie and Wellington and have a report completed for you within a reasonable period of time, including a written hardcopy when applicable.
+We complete the psychological testing within our office in Davie, Wellington and Palm Beach Gardens and have a report completed for you within a reasonable period of time, including a written hardcopy when applicable.
 We offer testing for IQ and gifted, especially for young children.
 We provide testing and evaluation for substance abuse and court-ordered evaluations.
 We offer vocational rehabilitation evaluations for those referred through vocational rehabilitation.

 We service all of Broward County, including Pembroke Pines, Miramar, Hollywood, Cooper City, Davie, Plantation, Southwest Ranches and Weston.